castorini/onboarding/ura.md

 Send a pull request.

 If you're interested in learning more, read my manifesto ["Building a Culture of Reproducibility in Academic Research"](https://arxiv.org/abs/2212.13534).
-As a minor terminological note, ["reproducibility" and "replicability" and _not_ the same](https://github.com/castorini/anserini/blob/master/docs/reproducibility.md).
+As a minor terminological note, ["reproducibility" and "replicability" are _not_ the same](https://github.com/castorini/anserini/blob/master/docs/reproducibility.md).

 ❗ I've written this elsewhere, but worth repeating: when doing the repros, try to understand what you're actually doing, instead of simply [cargo culting](https://en.wikipedia.org/wiki/Cargo_cult_programming) (i.e., blindly copying and pasting commands into a shell).
 Yes, you can fly through the guides if you just do that.
-For that matter, we could just write our repro guides as notebooks, and you can just do "Run all" to repro... but that defeats the point (which is why we _don't_ create notebooks).
+For that matter, we could simply write our repro guides as notebooks, and you can just do "Run all" to repro... but that defeats the point (which is why we _don't_ create notebooks).
 Use the repro guides as springboards for additional exploration.
 _Be curious._
 Say to yourself: Wait, this step seems to hide a bunch of complexity.